mozilla-l10n/localizer-documentation/src/tools/pontoon/users.md

 `Translation Toolkit Checks` (checks for number of sentences, placeholders, HTML tags, punctuation, etc.) are performed when saving a translation.
 For more information about quality checks, see [this document](translate.md#quality-checks).

 `Make suggestions` allows a translator or a team manager to submit suggestions instead of translations.
-This setting is also displayed to users with translator rights.
+This setting is also displayed to users with translator permissions.

 ### Locale settings